butaixianran/Blender-Vmd-Retargeting/README.md

 It is pretty simple:
 * Select your character's armature
 * Select a vmd file
-* Select your model type(CC3 or Daz)
+* Select your model type (CC3 or Daz)
 * Check which part you'd like to import
-* **Make sure** your active armature is your Daz or CC3 model, Click "Execute", done.
+* **Make sure** your active armature is your Daz or CC3 model, click "Execute", done.

-Each part will be an action wraped into a strip on a track, in NLA(Nonlinear Animation).
+Each part will be an action wrapped into a strip on a track, in NLA (Nonlinear Animation).
 So, it won't mess up your timeline, and you can move or delete them like clips.

 ## Options
-Move your mouse onto those operators(button, checkbox or list), will display a useful tooltip.
+Move your mouse onto those operators (button, checkbox or list), will display a useful tooltip.

 High Heel Tooltip:
 ![tooltip_high_heel](img/tooltip_high_heel.jpg)